skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 * Access to the [interface API](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi/ui_api_get_started.htm)-  like creating a model of field picklist values.
 * Access to many [setup objects](https://developer.salesforce.com/docs/atlas.en-us.220.0.object_reference.meta/object_reference/sforce_api_objects_concepts.htm) not exposed as objects to Skuid.

-## Exploring availalbe data - use Postman collection
+## Exploring available data - use Postman collection

 Salesforce has published a Postman collection of all its API's.
 This is a very powerful tool for exploring the API's and understanding how they need to be configured in Skuid.